Kavanaugh clashes with Democratic senator over yearbook entries

 KAVANAUGH CALLS SWETNICK'S 'GANG RAPE' ALLEGATIONS A 'FARCE' DURING EMOTIONAL SENATE TESTIMONY

-Democratic Sen. Sheldon Whitehouse told Kavanaugh at Thursday's hearing the yearbook page was relevant because it was from the time many of the alleged incidents took place.
-He asked Kavanaugh if the words written inside were his own.
+Democratic Sen. Sheldon Whitehouse told Kavanaugh at Thursday's hearing the yearbook pages were relevant because it was from the time many of the alleged incidents took place.
+He asked Kavanaugh if some of the words written inside were his own.

 "We submitted things to the editors and I believe they took them.
 I don't know if they changed things or not," Kavanaugh replied, adding that he wasn't going to sit and contest the decades-old comments.